dmbarbour/glas/docs/GlasApps.md

 * `sys.fork(N)` - blindly but fairly chooses and returns an integer in the range 0..(N-1).
 Diverges if N is not a positive integer.

 Fair choice means that, given sufficient opportunities, we'll eventually try all of them.
-If `sys.fork(N)` is part of the 'stable' prefix for incremental computing, it effectively selects a thread.
-We can optimize to evaluate multiple stable threads in parallel, and even commit them in parallel.

-Meanwhile, even where 'fork' is not part of the stable prefix, it can still be useful to model search.
-We would implicitly retry with different responses from 'fork', seeking one that leads to a committing transaction.

-However, fair choice isn't random.
-Scheduling may be predictable for performance reasons.
-Never use `sys.fork()` to roll dice.
+However, it doesn't mean random choice.
+An optimizer could copy the thread and try multiple choices in parallel.
+A scheduler could systematically select forks in a predictable pattern.

 ## Random Data